-But Acutis also worried about those friends of his whose parents were divorcing and so he would invite those friends to his home to support them.
-He defended the rights of the disabled especially at school when bullies mocked them.
+But Acutis also worried about those friends of his whose parents were divorcing so he would invite those friends to his home to support them.
+He defended the rights of the disabled, especially at school when bullies mocked them.
 He loved traveling, especially Assisi.

 Carlos had asked his parents to take him on pilgrimages to the sites of all the known Eucharistic miracles in the world.
 His worsening health prevented this.

 He appreciated Blessed Giacomo Alberione’s initiatives to use the media to evangelize and proclaim the Gospel and aimed to do this with the website that he had created.
 He also liked film and comic editing.